evieklaassen/tomato-disease-classifier/README.md

 ### Final Model

 The results above show that Fine-Tuned VGG16 has the best performance and is therefore our chosen final model.
-The model is trained on our final train dataset (train+val) and evaluated on the test dataset (80/20 final train/test split).
-At the end of 5 epochs, we achieved a train accuracy of 99.87% and a valid accuracy of 98.37%.
+The model is trained on our final train dataset (train + validation) and evaluated on the test dataset (80/20 final train/test split).
+At the end of 5 epochs, we achieved a train accuracy of 99.87% and a validation accuracy of 98.37%.

 ## Future Directions